modernmcguire/laravel-otp/README.md

 ## Config

 The package has multiple drivers to choose from.
-You can set the driver in the config file or in your env.
+You can set the driver in the config file or your env.

 ```php
 'default_driver' => env('OTP_DRIVER', 'email'),
 ```

-> Note: Currently the only one that is setup properly is the email driver.
+> Note: Currently the only one that is setup is the email driver.

 ## Usage